-Taken together with the efforts described in the 2020 Work Plan, this 2020 budget and MAP reflect a continuing effort to build supportive social and practical infrastructure for the arts and artists in Olympia, supporting the creative energy that the arts bring to our community.
-The organizational underpinnings to elevate art, culture and history (ArCH) in Olympia are beginning to take form.
-The first Olympia Arts Crossing will be dedicated and the seconded launched over the course of the year.
-Three of the eight planned Gateway installations are funded in the existing MAF, and Arts staff will apply for a federal matching grant in 2020.
+Taken together with the efforts described in the 2021 Work Plan, this 2021 budget and MAP reflect a continuing effort to build supportive social and practical infrastructure for the arts and artists in Olympia, supporting the creative energy that the arts bring to our community.
+The organizational underpinnings to elevate art, culture and history (ARCH) in Olympia have resulted in the certification of Olympia's Creative District, and the potential of the Armory: Creative Campus.
+The first Olympia Arts Crossing is completed, the seconded launched, and the third in the planning stages.
+Three of the eight planned Gateway installations are funded in the existing MAF, and Arts staff applied for a federal matching grant in 2020, to be announced April 2021.

-The balance of 2020 projects reflect this Commission's goal to continue with programs that have shown strong popular support and public engagement, including Arts Walk, the Plinth Project, and Traffic Box Wraps, Grants to Arts & Culture Organizations and temporary exhibitions at City Hall.
-2020 also marks recruitment and appointment of the City's third Poet Laureate.
+The balance of 2021 projects reflect this Commission's goal to continue with programs that have shown strong popular support and public engagement, including Arts Walk, the Plinth Project, and Traffic Box Wraps, Grants to Arts & Culture Organizations, and the Poet Laureate program.